RAF uses ‘volatile’ ceasefire to begin evacuating Britons from Sudan

 “The circumstances for each individual nation are different.
 There are considerably more British nationals in Sudan than other countries have got,” he said.

-The evacuation plan involves similar aircraft to those used to rescue diplomats from Sudan – A400M and C-130 Hercules transport planes – with flights taking place from RAF Akrotiri in Cyprus.
+The evacuation plan involves similar aircraft to those used to rescue diplomats from Sudan – A400M and C-130 Hercules transport planes – with flights taking place from RAF Akrotiri.

 Prime Minister Rishi Sunak said: “The Government has begun a large-scale evacuation of British passport holders from Sudan on RAF flights.